Building vertex algebras from parts

 There is substantial previous work in this area, with some limited existence results from twisting by weight one semi-primary elements via the operator $\Delta(z)$ (e.g., \cite{DLM96} and \cite{L97}), and much more involving explicit constructions from codes via tensor products of the Ising model (starting with \cite{M96} and \cite{DGH98}).
 In these cases, the intertwining operators are explicitly known, so the existence question amounts to verifying the Jacobi identity.
 More work has been done concerning the properties of such extensions: Representation theory via induced modules (under two different definitions of induced module) is studied in \cite{M98}, \cite{DL96}, \cite{L01}, and \cite{Y04}, and automorphism groups of simple current extensions are examined in \cite{S07} and \cite{GL12}.

 Work on existence has been hampered by the fact that the simplest case, given by an order 2 extension, contains essentially all of the subtle complexity of the general case.
 Indeed, our methods of reduction solve all problems except those that we see in the order 2 case.
-More specifically, in this paper, we show that simple currents parametrized by a group $A$ yield a vertex algebra as long as an evenness obstruction vanishes, and we reduce this obstruction to the triviality of a quadratic form on the elementary abelian 2-group $A/2A$.
-For regular vertex operator algebras, Proposition 2.6 in \cite{LY08} reduces the existence problem to the hypothesis that the canonical contragradient form on an order 2 simple current is symmetric.
-While we have been unable to show that this assumption holds in general, it does hold in every case where we can do explicit calculations, so we are led to the following:
+More specifically, in this paper, we show that simple currents parametrized by an abelian group $A$ yield a vertex algebra as long as an evenness obstruction vanishes, and we reduce this obstruction to the triviality of a quadratic form on the elementary abelian 2-group $A/2A$.
+For regular vertex operator algebras, Proposition 2.6 in \cite{LY08} reduces the existence problem in this case to the hypothesis that the canonical contragradient form on an order 2 simple current is symmetric.
+While we have been unable to show that this assumption holds in general, it does hold in many cases, so we are led to the following:

 \textbf{Evenness conjecture:} For any simple self-dual integral-weight module $M$ over a simple $C_2$-cofinite M\"obius vertex algebra with invariant bilinear form, the contragradient bilinear form on $M$ is symmetric.